getmimo/CourseEngineerChallenge/README.md

 ## Step 4
-We’re not very happy with the password cracking chapter of the cybersecurity course, because it suggests that hard-to-remember passwords are better (see: easy to remember, hard to guess) it doesn’t call brute-force attacks by their name and it only mentions dictionary attacks in passing
+We’re not that happy with the password cracking chapter of the Cybersecurity course, because it suggests that hard-to-remember passwords are better (see: easy to remember, hard to guess) it doesn’t call brute-force attacks by their name and it only mentions dictionary attacks in passing